Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/ActionBindings.md

 ![The Two Modifiers part bindings appear under the "fire" action on the Actions panel.](Images/TwoModifiersComposite.png){width="486" height="149"}

-A Composite that requires the user to hold down two "modifier" buttons in addition to another control from which the actual value of the Binding is determined.
+A Two Modifiers Composite requires the user to hold down two "modifier" buttons in addition to another control from which the actual value of the Binding is determined.
 This can be used, for example, for Bindings such as "SHIFT+CTRL+1".
-Implemented in the [`TwoModifiersComposite`](xref:UnityEngine.InputSystem.Composites.TwoModifiersComposite) class.
+This type of Composite binding uses the [`TwoModifiersComposite`](xref:UnityEngine.InputSystem.Composites.TwoModifiersComposite) class.
 The buttons can be on any Device, and can be toggle buttons or full-range buttons such as gamepad triggers.

 The result is a value of the same type as the controls bound to the [`binding`](xref:UnityEngine.InputSystem.Composites.TwoModifiersComposite.binding) part.